Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Defenses against Attacks and Threats in Digital Semantic Communication

 Importantly, the power allocation between the semantic information and friendly jamming can often be designed more systematically in digital SemCom than in analog settings.
 Because the relationship among coding, modulation, power allocation, channel conditions, and SEP is relatively well understood for practical digital transceivers, one can derive principled allocation schemes that satisfy reliability requirements for the legitimate receiver while degrading the eavesdropper.
 By contrast, in analog SemCom the link between continuous semantic distortions and information leakage is often harder to characterize, and friendly jamming strategies more often rely on numerical optimization or learning-based methods.

 Besides physical-layer protection, encryption remains a fundamental and widely applicable tool for limiting semantic leakage in digital SemCom \cite{tung2023deep}.
-Since digital SemCom produces a discrete bit stream, it naturally supports conventional cryptographic primitives, such as link-layer or end-to-end authenticated encryption, to protect the semantic information against passive eavesdropping and direct feature inspection.
-Proper key establishment and management are essential, and encryption is often most effective when combined with integrity protection so that fabricated or manipulated semantic information is rejected rather than decoded.
+Since digital SemCom produces a discrete bit stream, conventional cryptographic primitives can be readily integrated.
+For example, link-layer or end-to-end authenticated encryption can protect semantic information against passive eavesdropping and direct feature inspection.
+Proper key establishment and management are essential.
+Encryption is often most effective when combined with integrity protection, so that fabricated or manipulated semantic information is rejected rather than decoded.